 This chapter tells you how to configure implicit connections in EtherNet/IP systems that do not use EDS files.
-Implicit connections can be used to read position and velocity data from the NR60E2.
+Implicit connections can be used to read position, velocity, and CIP Sync data from the NR60E2.
 Configuring the NR60E2, and presetting the position, requires explicit messaging.
 Refer to the next chapter for information on using message instructions for explicit messaging.